nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Continious benchmarking

-It is useful to see how benchmarks change in codebase over time.
+Track how benchmarks change in codebase over time.
 This is accomplished by running benchmarks for git commits, storing results, and visualizing difference.
 Running benchmarks can be in GitHub Actions or locally, storage can be in same repository `master` or dedicated branch, or standalone servers.
 It should be straighforward to setup this manually.
 Example of GitHub Action [spec](https://github.com/swaggest/rest/blob/master/.github/workflows/bench.yml) and [blog](https://dev.to/vearutop/continuous-benchmarking-with-go-and-github-actions-41ok) from [@vearutop](https://github.com/vearutop), and an example on how it produces a PR [comment](https://github.com/swaggest/rest/pull/88#issuecomment-1271540878).

 <div align="center"><img src="img/cont-bench-vearutop.png" style="margin: 8px; max-height: 640px;"></div>